Volume 1 .... Number 13

 Shoko, and Karin.

-On the way to the demonstration, the group stopped at
+On the way to the demonstration, the group

 the ocean and spent about an hour there.
 Megan borrowed a